StrikingLoo/Kantankanban/README.md

 This can effectively be used to e.g. track tasks with 3 boards: backlog, to-do, done.
 The order of the last two arguments is indiferent (Assembly convention possible but discouraged).

 The `./ktkb` command in this repo acts as an alias for `python -m kantankanban`, to reduce verbosity.
 It makes the user experience much more comfortable.
+E.g.: `./ktkb add 'red' -n colors`

 ### Advanced Feature: Tags